michaelkim9/wikipedia_search_engine_nlp/README.md

 Used Latent Semantic Analysis to search all the pages.
 Given a search query, the algorithm developed will find the top 5 related articles to the search query based on cosine similarities.

 ### Part 3 -- Predictive Model

 In this part, we build a predictive model from the data we've just indexed.
 Specifically, when a new article from wikipedia comes along, we would like to be able to predict what category the article should fall into.
 Implemented KNearest Neighbors (KNN), Support Vector Classifier and Multinomial Naive Bayes to obtain a 90% prediction accuracy for classifying articles.

-## Infrastructure

-Utilized docker-compose to build the project.